What Size Cue Tip Do The Pros Use?

 How Professional Pool Players Choose Their Cue Tips

-Well, not necessarily.
-In fact, there is no one size of cue tip that the pros use.
-You can’t really even say that_most_pros use a certain size.
-Pros are all over the board when it comes to tip size and even tip density.
+Professional players don’t settle on one tip size.
+There’s no single size the pros use, and you can’t even say most of them use a certain size.
+They’re all over the board on tip size and even tip density.
 Some pros use small soft cue tips, while others use large hard ones.

 Really, it comes down to their preference and their style of play.
 Of course, there are other factors at play here, too.